carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 * Instructions.
 * Instruction operands.
 Note, we can meet *Value* here we have never seen before.
 In this case it is not a function argument, nor *BasicBlock*, nor *Instruction*.
-It is global value.
-It is constant, since its the only supposed global here.
-Method also compares:
-* Constants that are of the same type.
-* If right constant could be losslessly bit-casted to the left one, then we also compare them.
+It is a global value.
+It is a constant, since it's the only supposed global here.
+The method also compares: Constants that are of the same type and if right constant can be losslessly bit-casted to the left one, then we also compare them.

 How to implement cmpValues?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Association* is a case of equality for us.
-We just treat such values as equal.
-But, in general, we need to implement antisymmetric relation.
-As it was mentioned above, to understand what is *less*, we can use order in which we meet values.
-If both of values has the same order in function (met at the same time), then treat values as *associated*.
+We just treat such values as equal, but, in general, we need to implement antisymmetric relation.
+As mentioned above, to understand what is *less*, we can use order in which we meet values.
+If both values have the same order in a function (met at the same time), we then treat values as *associated*.
 Otherwise – it depends on who was first.

-Every time we run top-level compare method, we initialize two identical maps (one for the left side, another one for the right side):
+Every time we run the top-level compare method, we initialize two identical maps (one for the left side, another one for the right side):

 ``map<Value, int> sn_mapL, sn_mapR;``